seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **HAMLET**
 I will tell you why; so shall my anticipation
 prevent your discovery, and your secrecy to the king
 and queen moult no feather.
-I have of late—but
+I have of late--but
-wherefore I know not—lost all my mirth, forgone all
+wherefore I know not--lost all my mirth, forgone all
 custom of exercises; and indeed it goes so heavily
 with my disposition that this goodly frame, the
 earth, seems to me a sterile promontory, this most